PlathC/BlenderGenerator/Readme.md

 You can now find on the right panel the panel "Marching cubes" which let you change your settings.

-To create mesh with the addon you can right click on the scene and find at the bottom of the small popup the new fields provided by the addon.
+To create meshes with the addon you can right click on the scene and find at the bottom of the small popup the new fields provided by the addon.

 ![AddonPopup](output/tuto.png)